zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Click the *Create* button.

-19. Enter your email address in the Email Address field so you can be alerted if problems or changes occur to your connection.
+19. Enter your *email address* in the *Email Address* field so you can be alerted if problems or changes occur to your connection.

 20. Establish the Connection Properties for this new ATP invoke
     connection:

-    - Click the *Configure Connectivity* button at the right of the Connection Properties area.
-The Connection Properties dialog appears.
+    - Click the *Configure Connectivity* button at the right of the *Connection Properties* area.
+The *Connection Properties* dialog appears.

-    - For Service Name, enter: *dbappint\_high* (That gives us the best performance.)
+    - For Service Name, enter: *databaseappint\_high* (That gives us the best performance.)

-    - Click the *OK* button to close the Create New Connection dialog.
+    - Click the *OK* button to close the *Create New Connection* dialog.

 14. Establish the Security settings by clicking the *Configure Security* button at the right of the Security area.
-The Credentials dialog appears.
+The *Credentials* dialog appears.
 Perform the necessary configuration:

     - For the *Wallet* fields, we can supply the connection with the database sign in details (the wallet) you established in the Preparing Your Environment work section.

       - Click *on* the *Upload File* check box to begin uploading your wallet file.

-    - Select the *Upload button* and the Upload File dialog appears.
+      - Select the *Upload button* and the *Upload File* dialog appears.

       - Click the *Choose File* button and browse to *your Wallet zip file* that you moved into your *ApplicationIntegrationLab* folder earlier.

       - Select your *Wallet zip file* and click the *Open* button.

-    - Click the *Upload* button on the Upload File dialog to upload your database access credentials into your new connection.
+      - Click the *Upload* button on the *Upload File* dialog to upload your database access credentials into your new connection.

     - For the *Wallet Password* and *Confirm Wallet Password fields*, enter (copy and paste) the wallet password.
-Remember that you saved it in your MyLabNotes file earlier using your editor so you could copy and paste it whenever you needed it.
+Remember that you saved it in your *MyLabNotes* file earlier.

     - For the Database Service Username, enter: *atpc\_user*

-    - For the Database Service Password and Confirm Database Service Password, enter the *\<atpc\_user Autonomous Database User Password\>* that you noted in the Prerequisites section.
+    - For the Database Service Password and Confirm Database Service Password, enter the *atpc\_user Autonomous Database User Password* that you noted in the *Prerequisites* section.

-    - Click the *OK* button to close the Credentials dialog.
+    - Click the *OK* button to close the *Credentials* dialog.

     - Click the *Test* button in the upper-right and watch for the “*Connection ATP\_Invoke\_Insert\_Into\_DB was tested